 Halitosis, or bad breath, can be embarrassing.
 But what causes halitosis?
-In this blog post, we’ve collected a few probable causes for bad breath, and ways that you can prevent or combat it.
+In this blog post, we’ve collected a few probable causes and solutions for halitosis.

-Perhaps your halitosis was caused by strong-smelling food, such as garlic or onions.
+Perhaps your halitosis was caused by the foods you eat.
+Strong-smelling food, such as garlic or onions can cause bad breath.
 If you have eaten strong-smelling food, try chewing on sugar-free gum for 20 minutes after eating.
 This will promote saliva flow, which will wash away food particles and bacteria.
 The scent of the gum will also freshen your breath as your mouth works to clean itself.

 There are many causes and solutions to halitosis.
-For more information or to schedule an appointment, call Chad Latino DDS at 254-615-3084.
+For more information or to schedule an appointment, contact Chad Latino DDS at 254-615-3084.
 Dr. Latino and our team are happy to help!
 We are your one-stop shop for all your dental needs, including cosmetic dentistry in Waco, Texas.